aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 *   AWS Glue networks when the service interacts with [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), as denoted by the `NotAction` element with the actions `logs:CreateLogGroup`,`logs:CreateLogStream`,`logs:PutLogEvents`.

 The [`glue:CredentialIssuingService`](https://docs.aws.amazon.com/glue/latest/dg/security_iam_id-based-policy-examples.html#glue-identity-based-policy-context-key-glue) condition key is used to target role sessions that are created for your job's execution environment.

+### "Sid":"EnforceNetworkPerimeterVpceOrgID"

+This policy statement is included in the [network_perimeter_vpceorgid_scp](/service_control_policies/service_specific_controls/network_perimeter_vpceorgid_scp.json).
+It limits access to expected networks with the aws:VpceOrgID condition key for [supported services](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-vpceorgid) and for IAM principals tagged with the `dp:include:network` tag set to `true`.
+Expected networks are defined as follows:

+*   Your on-premises data centers and static egress points in AWS such as a NAT gateway that are specified by IP ranges (`<my-corporate-cidr>`) in the policy statement.
+*   Your organization’s VPCs that are specified by the organization ID (`<my-org-id>`) in the policy statement.
+*   Networks of AWS services that use [forward access sessions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_forward_access_sessions.html) to access resources on your behalf as denoted by `aws:ViaAWSService` in the policy statement.
+This access pattern applies when you access data via an AWS service, and that service takes subsequent actions on your behalf by using your IAM credentials.
+*   Networks of AWS services when AWS services interact with [KMS](https://aws.amazon.com/kms/) encrypted AMIs, volumes, or snapshots as denoted by the `aws:PrincipalArn` condition key with a value of `arn:aws:iam:::role/aws:ec2-infrastructure`.
+*   Networks of trusted third parties are specified by their account IDs (`<third-party-account-a>` and `<third-party-account-b>`) in the policy statement.

+Additional considerations:
+* We recommend that you use aws:VpceOrgID only if all of the services you want to restrict access to are currently supported.
+Using this condition key with unsupported services can lead to unintended authorization results.
+If you need to enforce the restriction on a wider range of services, consider using aws:SourceVpc as demonstrated in the [network_perimeter_scp](../network_perimeter_scp.json).
+See [Establishing a data perimeter on AWS: Allow access to company data only from expected networks](https://aws.amazon.com/blogs/security/establishing-a-data-perimeter-on-aws-allow-access-to-company-data-only-from-expected-networks/) for more details.

 ### "Sid":"PreventIdPTrustModifications"